klasmodin/klasmodin.github.io/_posts/2023-02-03-what-is-shape-analysis.md

 In the meantime, the papers by Beg *et al* <d-cite key="BeMiTrYo2005"></d-cite> and by Bruveris and Holm <d-cite key="BrHo2013"></d-cite> are very good sources for a more detailed study.
 The "bible" in the field is the monograph by Younes titled *Shapes and Diffeomorphisms* <d-cite key="Yo2010"></d-cite>.

+There is also a different viewpoint on shape analysis, which directly looks at infinite-dimensional manifolds of embedded submanifolds without going through diffeomorphisms; see [these lecture notes by Mumford](https://www.dam.brown.edu/people/mumford/vision/papers/2009b-12c--PisaReport-preprint.pdf) or, for more details and comparison between the two approaches, see the papers by Micheli *et al* <d-cite key="MiMiMu2013"></d-cite> and Bauer *et al* <d-cite key="BaBrMi2014"></d-cite>.

+I should also stress that what you've seen in this post only reflect the single matching problem, with one template and one target shape.
+Ultimatelly, we would like to do *statistics on shapes* (this is indeed Grenander's motivation).
+Many people have worked in this area, but I didn't review any of their work here; think of the post you've read as an entry-point to more advanced subjects within shape analysis.
+A cool example: Stefan Sommer constructs [random walks in shape space](https://slides.com/stefansommer/geometry-stochastics-geometric-statistics)!